LP0101/Smallworld/README.md

 # COMP345 Project

-*To view this readme online, go to https://popesco.io/345readme *
+To view this readme online with markdown, go to https://popesco.io/345readme

 ## Building